 - 11.1.
 The Midterm and Final are not open book and not open note. - 11.2.
 You are allowed to take a calculator (including Windows Calculator, but not phone calculator), blank scratch paper (dry erase whiteboard for ProctorU), and a single sheet (8.5x11) of handwritten or typed notes (double sided) into the midterm and the final. - 11.3.
 You may use any calculator other than phone or online calculators. - 11.4.
 You are not allowed to take anything else into an exam. - 11.5.
 Both Exams are proctored. - 11.6.
-Exams have a due date. - 11.7.
+Solutions for the exams will not be posted.
+You may email the professor for a breakdown of topics on which you would benefit from additional study. - 11.7.
 The Midterm has 110 minutes and the Final has 110 minutes (the maximum allowed), and it is my experience that most students use the entire time.
 The better you prepare for the midterm and final, the easier it will be for you to complete the midterm and final within the allotted time. - 11.8.
 The midterm exam is worth 15% of your class grade and the final exam is worth 25% of your class grade. - 11.9.
 Material presented during the first half of the class and covered on midterm will also be required for the final exam (the Final is comprehensive).